 Hey everyone!
 Hopefully your fantasy seasons are still going as we enter the last month of the season.
 Instead of normal daily notes, I'm going to discuss one situation for every team throughout the league.
 We'll get back to normal notes on Wednesday morning, but I feel like this was a good chance of pace to highlight some new developments around the NHL.
-Let's get to it!Please, blog, may I have some more?
+Let's get to it!

 As far as disappointments for this season go, Cam Atkinson is near the top of the list.
 After his breakout last season with 35+27, Atkinson has struggled mightily on the ice and with an injury.
 We're finally seeing signs of Atkinson getting back to last season's level.
 Atkinson scored a shorthanded goal and added two power play assists with five shots on goal in the Columbus win on Monday.
 That gives Atkinson 4+4 in his last 9 games with at least three shots on goal in each game during that span.
 The minutes are strong so that hasn't been a problem.
 The issue has been that Columbus' power play has been so bad that Atkinson had only 3 STP before this game (which he doubled in this one).
 Columbus has been better on the man advantage lately, and the arrival of Thomas Vanek should help them even more.
 Atkinson is still available in over 40% of leagues and in a 12'er, I'd grab him right now while he's finding his groove again.
 Let's take a look at what else happened over the last two nights:

 Rick Nash, the vice president of The Round Face Hockey Club, was traded to the Bruins as they look to make a deep run this postseason.
 I'm going to have a live trade deadline post again this year updating all of the trades throughout tomorrow.
 I'm also going to be recording a podcast with Reid right around 3 pm tomorrow to give our thoughts on everything that happens.
 I have the feeling it's going to be crazy.
 For Nash, I think he's a solid speculative add if you need the shots.
 He played on Sunday against Buffalo on the second line, recording five shots on goal in 17:27.
 He's over three shots per game on the season, the plus-minus should improve on Boston, and everyone can use goals on their team.
 I don't think he'll be a world beater, but with only 20 games left, it's certainly possible that Nash gets hot with his shot volume.
 Let's take a look at what else happened over the weekend:

 This is year three of me writing daily notes for Razzball, and at this point, I don't think it provides a ton of value for me to write the intro paragraph on superstars.
 That said, four goal games are a different animal.
 Connor McDavid crushed the best team in the NHL on Monday, scoring a whopping four goals on nine shots and adding an assist in the 6-2 win over the Lightning.
 We know McDavid is as good as it gets and he's the best player in fantasy for the foreseeable future.
 This is just a reminder about how good he is (let's not take him for granted) and how bad of a job Peter Chiarelli has done as a GM that McDavid isn't going to be in the playoffs this season.
 Let's take a look at what else happened over the last two nights:

 In my second half predictions post, I said that Jack Eichel would be in the top 5 in scoring for the rest of the season.
 He's certainly started on the right track.
 Eichel scored the OT winner on his seventh shot against the Flames on Monday before exploding against the Oilers with a goal and three assists with five shots on Tuesday.
 The Sabres power play looks like last season's unit again, the unit that was #1 in the entire NHL.
 Eichel is leading the way there but has also been dominant in all phases.
 He's currently in the midst of a 7 game point streak totaling a whopping 14 points in those 7 games while averaging almost 5 shots per game.
 This game put Eichel above a point per game for the season and I expect him to finish there.
 Sure, the plus-minus is poor, but everything else is outstanding.
 He's a first round pick for me next season, no doubt about it.
 Let's take a look at what else happened over the last two nights:

 After a massive breakout in which he scored 72 points in 77 games and Tampa Bay made the Cup Finals in 2014-15, everyone expected Tyler Johnson to push his way into superstardom.
 Then he struggled massively in 2015-16 scoring 38 points in 69 not-so-nice games.
 "It's okay, he'll bounce back!"
 Kind of, but 45 points in 66 games wasn't necessarily what people hoped.
 "Write him off, that was a fluke!"
 Nope, Johnson is back on track.
 Johnson scored a hat trick on Tuesday putting six shots on goal in the 5-4 win over Carolina.
 He now has 16 goals and 18 assists in 42 games with a +11 rating.
 The shot rate on the whole doesn't look great, but Johnson has 33 shots on goal in his past 9 games, in which he has 8 goals.
 The player that was tied for the team lead in points during the regular season and led a Cup finalist in points in the playoffs looks to be back.
 If he is, Tampa is going to be even more unstoppable.
 Johnson is available in around 25% of leagues and if you're lucky enough to be in, grab him immediately.
 If you own him, props for grabbing him and don't look to sell high because we know the upside.
 Let's take a look at what else happened the last two nights: